sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 TrustStorePassword=
 ```

-5. if you want SSL but require a certificate, set ValidateServerCertificate to 1.
+5. You must ensure ValidateServerCertificate is set to a value of 1.

 ```
-ValidateServerCertificate=0
+ValidateServerCertificate=1
 WorkStationID=
 XMLDescribeType=-10
 SSLLibName=/usr/lib64/libssl.so.1.0.2k